mitin-oa/rsschool-cv1/cv.md

 ####-Initiate and implement highly efficient low budget (or no-cost) optimijation projects in metallurgy aimed at saving energy resources.
 -Initiate and implement investment proqects aimed at improving the energy efficiency of the main and auxiliary equipment of metallurgical units, negotiate with suppliers of equipment, prepare the contracts for the supply of equipment, acting as a proqect manager and technical expert, conducted technical audits (examinations) of project documentation for compliance with energy efficiency requirements.
 -Conduct energy audits of a metallurgical company, develope proqects to optimise technological processes on the main and auxiliary equipment of metallurgical units, transmission facilities and / or supply of energy resources to the main production processes.
--Organise testing of neb energy saving e;uipmentk technologies and materials.
+-Organized by testing of new energy saving equipment, technologies and materials.
--Managed and motivated the teamk borDed in a team.Efficiently organised the work of the team in conditions of high workload and tight deadlines.
+-Managed and motivated the team, worked in a team.Efficiently organized the work of the team in conditions of high workload and tight deadlines.
 -Developed and implemented digital services in metallurgy aimed at saving energy resources.

 ##EDUCATION